Safeguarding Multimodal Knowledge Copyright in the RAG-as-a-Service Environment

 \subsection{Experimental Setup}

 \textbf{Datasets.} We utilize two widely used multimodal datasets: \textit{MMQA} \citep{talmor2021multimodalqa} and \textit{WebQA} \citep{chang2022webqa}.
 Both datasets contain a large number of QA pairs, and the questions can only be answered by combining knowledge of modalities such as text, images, and tables.
-Our intention is to use \textit{AQUA} to protect the copy right of image modality.
-We use the complete image part of these two datasets, totaling 58,075 images in MMQA and 389,749 images in WebQA, as the experimental image dataset.
+We use the complete image part of these two datasets, totaling 58,075 images in \textit{MMQA} and 389,749 images in \textit{WebQA}, as the experimental image dataset.

-\textbf{Multimodal RAG Componets.} The Multimodal RAG system consists of two parts: Retriever and Generator.
-For \textit{Retriever}, we use the Contrastive Language–Image Pre-training (CLIP) \citep{radford2021learning}, specifically the `openai/clip-vit-large-patch14' variant. \textit{Cosine Similarity} is used to compute the similarity between text and image.
-Following the usual search strategies \citep{caffagni2024wiki,mortaheb2025re,ha2025mm}, we set clip-top-k=5, ensuring the retriever selects the five most relevant images as knowledge.
-The \textit{Generator} contains the following four different VLM variants: LLaVA-NeXT (7B), InternVL3 (8B), Qwen-VL-Chat (7B), and Qwen2.5-VL-Instruct (7B) \citep{liu2024llavanext,chen2024internvl,bai2023qwenvlversatilevisionlanguagemodel,qwen2.5-VL}.
-To control the diversity of the outputs, we configure the decoding process for each VLM using standard sampling parameters, sampling temperature ($\text{T}=1.2$), top-k sampling ($\text{top\_k}=5$), nucleus sampling ($\text{top\_p}=0.9$).
-These settings are maintained consistently across experiments unless otherwise noted.
+\textbf{Multimodal RAG Components.} We use the Contrastive Language–Image Pre-training (\texttt{CLIP}) \citep{radford2021learning}, specifically the \texttt{openai/clip-vit-large-patch14} variant as \textsc{Retriever}. \textit{Cosine Similarity} is used to compute the similarity between text and image.
+Following the usual search strategies \citep{caffagni2024wiki,mortaheb2025re,ha2025mm}, we set clip-top-k=5, ensuring the retriever selects the five most relevant images as context.
+The \textsc{Generator} contains the following four different VLM variants: \texttt{LLaVA-NeXT} (7B), \texttt{InternVL3} (8B), \texttt{Qwen-VL-Chat} (7B), and \texttt{Qwen2.5-VL-Instruct} (7B) \citep{liu2024llavanext,chen2024internvl,bai2023qwenvlversatilevisionlanguagemodel,qwen2.5-VL}.
+To control the diversity of the outputs, we configure the decoding process for each VLM using standard sampling parameters: sampling temperature ($\text{T}=1.2$), top-k sampling ($\text{top\_k}=5$), nucleus sampling ($\text{top\_p}=0.9$).
+These settings are maintained consistently across experiments.

-\textbf{Devices.} All experiments were conducted on four NVIDIA A40 (48GB) GPUs, and the CPU model is Intel(R) Xeon(R) Silver 4314 CPU @ 2.40GHz.